Promotional Content & In-App Events Now on AppTweak

 Detailed view of in-app events on AppTweak.

-In the examples above, we took 3 different apps that are running in-app events on the App Store at the same time.
+In the aforementioned examples, we took 3 different apps that are running in-app events on the App Store at the same time.
 From what we can observe:

 - CSR2 will be running an in-app event for 2 weeks.